icrailegacy/alx-zero_day/0x03-git/README.md

 My first readme
-Is now uodated from github
+Is now updated from github